-Nearly every culture, nation and civilization throughout recorded history has been corroded by the Institution of slavery.
+Nearly every culture and nation throughout recorded history has been corroded by the Institution of slavery.
 It is institutional, because in order to persist, it must be supported by those in power, despite empty proclamations to the contrary.
 To persist as an acceptable foundation of global economic trade and profit, it must be condoned by information gatekeepers, and consumers alike.

 Modern day slavery, and the typical routes (literally) taken to slavery, are well known and documented.
 Yet it has only grown and prospered.
-Slavery is intertwined with three other global human crisis: refugee, immigration, and poverty.
+And it is now intertwined with three other global human crisis: refugee, immigration, and poverty.

 Today, there are 40 MM slaves in the world: more than at any other time in human history

 In 1850 a slave cost the equivalent of $40,000.
 Today, $90.
 (Kevin Bales, anti-slavery author and activist)

-As Kevin Bales explains, the transparent explosion in the number of modern-day slaves has eroded the economic ties that maintain their individual worth as slaves – and now, most are considered “Disposable People.”
+As Kevin Bales explains, the explosion in the number of modern-day slaves has eroded the economic ties that maintain their individual worth as slaves – and now, most are considered “Disposable People.”

 Human trafficking is believed to be the third largest criminal activity in the world.
 As the reports cited below show, some of the world's richest corporations or citizens are connected to the slave trade – without any accountability.
 The International Labor Organization estimates slavery generates $150 B per year in profits worldwide.
-Worker exploitation has rapidly escalated, and with the shift to far-right politics worldwide, the environment for slavery will be more accomodating.
+Worker exploitation has rapidly escalated, and with the shift to far-right politics worldwide, the environment for slavery will be more accommodating.

 Is slavery inevitable?

 How conditions in the US inform the path to acceptance

 The driving force of slavery today is societal acceptance of an economic system which relentlessly plunges towards lower prices while ignoring the human and environmental tolls of this “race-to-the-bottom,” and the corruption of patronage politics which deflects attention away.
 Despite the relentless fixation on lower prices, a conscientious consumer, who considers the externalities, can make a difference in combating slavery …

 As the above haunting quote from Doug Schifter shows, in the US in 2018, slavery takes many forms, many just beneath the surface.
 Less obvious worker exploitation, transparently enabled by Government, includes use of: